|Nutritional Guidelines (per serving)|

 - 4 cups water

-- 1 to 2 tablespoons honey (or agave nectar, to taste)
+- 1 to 2 tablespoons honey (to taste)

 Prepare the fresh ginger by peeling it and slicing it thinly to maximize the surface area.
 This will help you make a very flavorful ginger tea.

-Remove it from the heat and add the lime juice and honey (or agave nectar) to taste and enjoy your ginger tea.
+Remove it from the heat, strain, and add the lime juice and honey to taste.
+Enjoy your ginger tea.

 - The roots are typically about 1 inch in diameter and a 2-inch section should yield about 2 tablespoons of sliced ginger.
-If you are using weight, a 2-inch segment should be about 0.5 ounces.
+When measuring by weight, a 2-inch segment should be about 1/2 ounce.